samvel1024/kbct/readme.md

   > Note: The configuration file is expected to be in
   > `/etc/kbct/config.yml`.

-  After the installation, run the systemd service:
+  After the installation, run the systemd service (remember to `modprobe uinput` first):

   ```
   $ systemctl start kbct